SRT / VTT / ASS Subtitle Formats

 <video>

 element and WebVTT subtitles.
-As long as the VTT file and MP4 file are correctly associated, the subtitles should be displayed when playing the video in the browser.Cannot Be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
+As long as the VTT file and MP4 file are correctly associated, subtitles should be displayed when playing the video in the browser.Cannot be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
 MP4 files themselves do not contain VTT subtitle tracks.
-You need to use an external subtitle file and associate it via the HTML5
+You need to use external subtitle files and associate them via the HTML5

 <track>

-tag.VTT Subtitle Styles: In browsers, WebVTT subtitles can be styled to some extent through CSS.
-If you need to customize the appearance of the subtitles, you can further modify the styles through JavaScript and CSS.
+tag.VTT Subtitle Styles: In browsers, WebVTT subtitles can be styled to some extent using CSS.
+If you need to customize the appearance of subtitles, you can further modify the styles using JavaScript and CSS.

 ASS Subtitle Format

-ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, Karaoke subtitles, and other scenarios requiring complex subtitle effects.
+ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, karaoke subtitles, and other scenarios that require complex subtitle effects.
 It supports rich style control, including font, color, position, shadow, and outline.

 Below is an example of an ASS subtitle.